+- 1) What is the definition of a manager?

 - a.
-One who sets the direction of the organization - b.
-Always ready to accept tasks - c.
-One who gives direction and oversees the task execution - d.
+One who sets the direction of the organization

+- b.
+Always ready to accept tasks

+- c.
+One who gives direction and oversees the task execution

+- d.
 One who moves behind someone

+- 1) What is the definition of a manager?

 - a.
-One who sets the direction of the organization - b.
-Always ready to accept tasks - c.
-One who gives direction and oversees the task execution - d.
+One who sets the direction of the organization

+- b.
+Always ready to accept tasks

+- c.
+One who gives direction and oversees the task execution

+- d.
 One who moves behind someone

-- a.
+- 2) What is the definition of a leader? - a.
 One who is risk-averse and avoids change - b.
 One who anticipates and visualizes the future - c.
 One who establishes processes through policy - d.
 One who moves behind someone

-- a.
+- 2) What is the definition of a leader? - a.
 One who is risk-averse and avoids change - b.
 One who anticipates and visualizes the future - c.
 One who establishes processes through policy - d.
 One who moves behind someone

+- 3) What is the definition of a follower?

 - a.
-One who manages the work - b.
-One who acts as part of a team and assists in achieving an effort - c.
-One who recognizes problems and identifies solutions for others to execute - d.
+One who manages the work

+- b.
+One who acts as part of a team and assists in achieving an effort

+- c.
+One who recognizes problems and identifies solutions for others to execute

+- d.
 One who moves in front of someone

+- 3) What is the definition of a follower?

 - a.
-One who manages the work - b.
-One who acts as part of a team and assists in achieving an effort - c.
-One who recognizes problems and identifies solutions for others to execute - d.
+One who manages the work

+- b.
+One who acts as part of a team and assists in achieving an effort

+- c.
+One who recognizes problems and identifies solutions for others to execute

+- d.
 One who moves in front of someone